 The only Hausdorff topological vector spaces that are locally compact are finite-dimensional Euclidean spaces.
 More generally, a TVS is locally compact if and only if its Hausdorff quotient has finite dimension.

-Perhaps the most important consequence of local compactness for categorical topology is that locally compact Hausdorff spaces are exponentiable, i.e., if is locally compact Hausdorff, then has a right adjoint .
-In fact, this is almost an abstract definition of local compactness: for spaces, local compactness is equivalent to being exponentiable.
-This situation generalises to locales: a result of Hyland is that locale is locally compact if and only if it is exponentiable.
-(See exponential law for spaces for more details.)
+Perhaps the most important consequence of local compactness (as defined above) for categorical topology is that locally compact spaces are exponentiable, i.e., if is locally compact, then has a right adjoint .
+In fact, this is almost an abstract definition of local compactness: for sober spaces, local compactness is equivalent to being exponentiable.
+Cf. the situation for locales: a result of Hyland is that locale is locally compact if and only if it is exponentiable.
+(See exponential law for spaces and compact-open topology for more details.)

 As noted above, locally compact spaces form a finitely complete full subcategory of .
 It is not true that arbitrary products of locally compact spaces are locally compact.
 However, some important examples of locally compact spaces are constructed as restricted direct products, as follows.